apache/nuttx/configs/open1788/README.txt

     LED_HEAPALLOCATE           ON   OFF  OFF  OFF
     LED_IRQSENABLED            OFF   ON  OFF  OFF
     LED_STACKCREATED           ON    ON  OFF  OFF
-    LED_INIRQ                  LED3 glows, on while in interupt LED_SIGNAL                 LED3 glows, on while in signal handler LED_ASSERTION              LED3 glows, on while in assertion LED_PANIC                  LED3 Flashes at 2Hz
+    LED_INIRQ                  LED3 glows, on while in interrupt LED_SIGNAL                 LED3 glows, on while in signal handler LED_ASSERTION              LED3 glows, on while in assertion LED_PANIC                  LED3 Flashes at 2Hz